 Figure 5 shows the non-performing loan (NPL) ratio of household loans, which is defined as non-performing loans of households divided by total household loans.
 The ratio reflects the quality of household debt.
-The burst of the global IT bubble in 2001 adversely impacted Taiwan's export sector, weakened domestic demand and created more cyclical unemployment.
-The rising unemployment rate and the poor state of the economy imposed strains on the housing markets, causing housing prices to remain at their lowest levels during 2001, as depicted in Figure 6.
+The burst of the global IT bubble in 2001 had an adverse impact on Taiwan's export sector, weakened domestic demand and created more cyclical unemployment.
+The rising unemployment rate and a poor state of the economy imposed strains on the housing markets and thus housing prices lingered at the lowest levels in 2001, as depicted in Figure 6.

-Since more than 70% of household debt goes to the purchase of real estate, a serious slump in the housing market resulted in a rising NPL ratio of household loans, peaking at 9.5% at end-2001.
+Since more than 70% of household debt goes to the purchase of the real estate, a serious slump in the housing market resulted in rising NPL ratio of household loans that peaked at 9.5% at end-2001.
 To prevent falling house prices from hampering economic and financial stability, the government actively adopted measures to restrain supply and stimulate demand in the housing market.
-Since these measures gradually began to take effect, the housing market has been on an upturn since the second half of 2003.
-At the same time, the global economy also continued its recovery.
-Therefore, the NPL ratio of household loans has declined, reaching its lowest level, 1.4%, at end-2009.
+As these measures gradually took effect, the housing market has been on an upturn since the second half of 2003.
+At the same time, the global economy also continued its recovering.
+Therefore, the NPL ratio of household loans has declined and came to the lowest level at 1.4% in end-2009.